Property tax: France

 This is the most common tax in France.
 It is detailed in Article 1380 of the General Tax Code.
 Since it is a local tax, the property tax of built properties has a census role.
 The tax authorities count the new owners every year.

 Two conditions must be met to be subject to this tax: The property must be irremovable and must fall into the category of real buildings.

-This tax therefore applies to the following goods:
+This tax therefore applies to the following: